The lotus is the largest native blossom in North America

 Lotus' unmistakable seed pod

-The popularity of the lutea no doubt has also led to its many common names: American Lotus, Yellow Water Lotus, Yellow Lotus, Alligator Buttons, Duck Acorns, Water Chinquapin, Yonkapin, Yockernut and Pondnut.
-Many of them refers to the plant’s round, dark brown, half-inch seeds.
+American Lotus was a main food source for Native Americans and it is basically found east and south of the Rockies plus parts of California.
+While the root, shoots, flowers and young seeds are edible, it was the root the Indians counted on to get them through the winter.
+The popularity of the N. lutea no doubt has also led to its many common names: American Lotus, Yellow Water Lotus, Yellow Lotus, Alligator Buttons, Duck Acorns, Water Chinquapin, Yonkapin, Yockernut and Pondnut.
+Many of those names refers to the plant’s round, dark brown, half-inch seeds.
 Even its name is about the seed.
 Nelumbo is Ceylonese and means “sacred bean.”
-Lutea is Latin for yellow.
-It can produce more than 8,000 long-stem yellow flowers per acre and its empty seed pods are often found in flora arrangements.
+Lutea is Dead Latin for yellow.
+The species can produce more than 8,000 long-stem yellow flowers per acre and its empty seed pods are often found in flora arrangements.
 The stamens of the flower can be dried and used to make a fragrant tea and entire dried flowers are used in cooking.

 Fresh lotus seeds ready for cooking